zkFold/zkfold-ethereum/README.md

 }
 ```

-## User documentation for zkFold Symbolic circuits

-The user documentation contains the necessary information about the development of ZK smart contracts using zkFold Symbolic in application to Ethereum blockchain.

-### What is zkFold Symbolic?

-zkFold Symbolic is a subset of Haskell compilable to arithmetic circuits.
-It is, therefore, a high-level functional programming language that allows developers to harness the power of zero knowledge protocols for their trustless, decentralized, and privacy-preserving applications.
-It aims to reduce the barrier to entry in the development of zk-enhanced applications and smart contracts.

 ### Write your own circuit

-1) Read [documentation](https://docs.zkfold.io/) on writing circuits on zkFold Symbolic.
+1) Read the [documentation](https://docs.zkfold.io/) on writing zkFold Symbolic circuits.
-1) Write your own circuit with zkFold Symbolic (or import it from [example](https://github.com/zkFold/zkfold-base/tree/main/examples)). (support solidity in progress)
+1) Write your own circuit with zkFold Symbolic (or import one of the [examples](https://github.com/zkFold/zkfold-base/tree/main/examples)).
+(Ethereum support is in progress)

-What zkFold Symbolic circuit will look like.
+An example of a zkFold Symbolic smart contract:
 ```haskell
 batchTransfer ::
     forall context.
 Sig context